Amadou Toumani Touré: 2012 coup d'état

 Early in 2012, elements of the Malian military protested the Touré government's handling of the 2012 insurgency in northern Mali.
 The brutal massacre in Aguel Hoc (frontier with Niger) of more than 80 Malian soldiers led to unrest in the army, with soldiers and army wives accusing President Touré of mismanagement because of ammunition shortages.
 On 21 March, soldiers at a barracks in Kati, near Bamako, launched a revolt against the visiting defense minister, and their revolt turned into a coup d'état.
 A group of sergeants and corporals seized several locations in Bamako, including the presidential palace, state television headquarters, and some military barracks.
 They then formed a provisional governmental authority, the National Committee for the Restoration of Democracy and State (CNRDRE), under the leadership of Captain Amadou Sanogo, and declared that they had overthrown Touré, accusing his government of incompetence.
 President Touré was not taken into custody by the rebels.

 For more than two weeks Touré's whereabouts were unknown and CNRDRE never indicated that he was in its custody.
 The CNRDRE did, however, state that Touré was in "good health" and a statement from the Nigerian government, though supportive of Touré, claimed that he had been "detained" by the mutineers.
 According to soldiers loyal to Touré, however, he was safe, and guarded by pro-government military forces at a barracks somewhere outside of Bamako.

 On 3 April, the junta announced that it was considering charges of treason and financial misconduct against Touré.

 On 8 April, Touré reemerged to announce his resignation in accordance with an agreement brokered by the Economic Community of West African States (ECOWAS) to return Mali to constitutional rule, telling ECOWAS mediators, "More than anything, I do it out of the love I have for my country".
 On 19 April, Touré went into exile in neighboring Senegal.

 Amadou Toumani Touré returned to Mali after five years, on 24 December 2017.

 Other work

 In 1993, Touré founded Fondation pour l'enfance, a children's health foundation.
 During his presidency, the foundation was managed by First Lady Toure Lobbo Traore.

 Touré was a member of the Earth Charter International Commission.

 Personal life

 Touré was married to Touré Lobbo Traoré.
 They had three daughters.
-He died in Istanbul, Turkey, on 9 November 2020, a week after his 72nd birthday.
+He died in Istanbul, Turkey, on 9 November 2020, five days after his 72nd birthday.